 Benefits of Online Education

 - It’s flexible.
 You can work around your schedule and other responsibilities.

 - You don’t have to commute to class.

 - It’s cheaper than most degree-granting and continuing-education programs at universities, trade schools, and community colleges.

 - You can find a wider variety of courses and programs to meet your needs.

 - There’s very little social interaction.
 Online courses may not be the best solution if you thrive in a group-learning environment.

 - They may not be considered “legitimate” if you’re looking to transfer credits for a degree program.

 - Financial aid may not be available (though you may not even need it if the course is free or affordable).

-Carefully weigh the pros and cons of online classes to determine if taking one will be right for you.
-Do your research and compare different programs based on your current needs and preferences, along with your goals for the future.
+Carefully weigh the pros and cons to determine whether online learning is right for you.
+Do your research and compare different programs based on your needs and preferences, and on your goals for the future.